sushmita-2002/Icecreamshop-website/README.md

 ## Functionalities
 The website consist of following pages :

-   Home
+1.Home

-   About
+2. About

-   Products
+3. Products

-   Contact Us
+4. Contact Us

-   Services
+5. Services